 This is especially important for young adults, who have no idea what career to choose.
-Or maybe you just started your promising career and wake up every morning in panic because you dread working and worry whether or not you wasted all your years in college?
+Or maybe you just started your promising career and wake up every morning in a panic because you dread working and worry whether or not you wasted all your years in college?

 At some point in my life, I also worried about picking the wrong field of study and career.
 Remember that in the end, your first career will rarely turn out to be your life’s career.
 So take a deep breath, relax and know that your life purpose can and probably will change at some point.